Specs and takeaways:

 Starting from the ground up, the Hoka Tecton X 3 features a Vibram Megagrip outsole with Litebase construction.
 This design choice aims to bring down weight without sacrificing durability or traction.
 The outsole is adorned with 4mm lugs, strategically placed to provide optimal grip across various terrains, from loose gravel to packed dirt.
 Cutaways along the length of the outsole contribute to the X3’s lightweight profile and aim to enhance flexibility, allowing for more natural foot movements over uneven surfaces.

 On the trail, the Tecton X 3’s outsole truly shines – obviously, since it would be pretty boring to leave shoes in the box!
 The Vibram Megagrip compound delivered reliable traction on wet and dry surfaces alike, sticking confidently to slick rocks (within reason).
 The 4mm lugs have just the right amount of bite, providing stability without feeling overly aggressive.
 Durability is quite good; after logging about 50 miles, the outsole shows minimal signs of wear, despite being a shoe that’s tuned up for racing.
-The outsole’s flexibility makes for a very adaptable and .
+The outsole’s flexibility makes for a very adaptable and ready to take on everything from smooth singletrack to technical, rocky terrain.

 Hoka Tecton X 3 Midsole